 All current students planning to stay on campus for the summer live at Charles Landing.
-Students must complete the Summer 2016 Housing Application on the housing portal by May 1.
+Students must complete the Summer 2017 Housing Application by May 1 on the housing portal at:

 This program is administered tby RISD Continuing Education.
-For details and information, please refer to the Pre-College website.
+For details and information, please refer to:

 Summer Room and Board Rates

-Information about the Summer Studies Program along with Housing and Dining fees may be found at 2016 Summer Studies Program.
+Information about the Summer Studies Program along with Housing and Dining fees may be found at:

 How to Apply for Housing